rakuten-ads/Rakuten-Ads-iOS/doc2/banner/Banner_Manual.md

 ## 7. Avoiding Duplicate Ads

-Use a shared `AdSession` to prevent duplicate ads in multiple banners:
+Use a shared `AdSession` to prevent duplicate ads in multiple banners, developer has the responsibility to maintain the life time of the `AdSession` instance:

 ```swift
 let sharedAdSession = AdSession()